aaltonewmedia/physcomp.newmedia.dog/content/2025/klara-bloch-norup/_index.md

   - Klara Bloch-Norup
 heroStyle: background
 image: featured.jpg
+bgimage: background.jpg
-showBgImage: false
+showBgImage: true
 ---

-**Replace the text below with your own**
+**K**

-This is my course documentation example site!
-You can find tips on how to format your projects and images correctly.
+This is my course documentation!
+I keep the images small.

-Keep your images to this specification:

-* Resolution: maximum 1920 pixels for the longer side
-* Filesize: maximum 2MB
+I think I am going to work with light, maybe in the setting of a concert and maybe something with tables.
+Let's see!
+Follow the process here